Orama-Interactive/Pixelorama-Docs/docs/user_interface_basics.md

 ![UI-topbar](assets/ui-topbarmenu.png)

-Located at the top of the UI, the top menu bar is consisted of the following menus:
+Located at the top of the UI, the top menu bar consists of the following menus:

 - File
 - Edit